KathPra/LSHR_LSHT/README.md

 ### Training

-- Select the config file depending on what you which dataset and modality you are interested in.
+- Select the config file depending on which dataset and modality you are interested in.
 - Select the model that you are interested in running.
 You can create your own model files under `./model`.

 ```